ChrisRega/image-compare/README.md

 Simple image comparison in rust based on the image crate

-Note that this crate is heavily work in progress.
-Algorithms are neither cross-checked not particularly fast yet.
+Note that this crate is still work in progress.
+Algorithms are not cross-checked.
-Everything is implemented in plain CPU with rayon multithreading.
+Everything is implemented in plain CPU with rayon multithreading and seems to perform just fine on modern processors.
-SIMD is under investigation on a feature branch (simd-experimental).
+Neither [memory optimizations](https://actix.vdop.org/view_post?post_num=10) nor [SIMD](https://actix.vdop.org/view_post?post_num=8) seemed to provide any remarkable improvement.

 ### Supported now:
 - Comparing grayscale and rgb images by structure